 Why my wife has stabbing pain when pooping during a period?

 Period pain is a common symptom that many women experience, and it can range from mild to severe.
-There are many causes of it, however, when women experience sharp pain when peeing or pooping during a period, or even back pain during a period, one chronic condition called endometriosis comes to mind.
+There are many causes of it, however, when women experience sharp pain when peeing or pooping during a period, or back pain during the menstrual cycle, one chronic condition called endometriosis comes to mind.

-Many women (including my wife) experience period pain, overall pain in the pelvic region, and painful sex because of endometriosis.
+Many women (including my wife), experience dysfunction in pelvic floor muscles, overall pain in the pelvic region, and painful sex because of endometriosis.
 Endometriosis is a chronic condition in which tissue that is similar to one that normally lines the inside of the uterus grows outside of the uterus.